 DIALECTICS OF MAKING AND WEARING: exploring sportswear, image and women in 1970s New York

-This postdoctoral research fellowship will be undertaken at the Costume Institute of the Metropolitan Museum of Art between September 2020 and August 2021.
+This postdoctoral research fellowship is currently being undertaken at the Costume Institute of the Metropolitan Museum of Art.

 This research investigates women’s visual and material experience of dress during the 1970s through the cross-analysis of garment, image and oral history via a dialectical lens of design and wear.
-It foregrounds the female designer-wearer relationionship, and begins with the analysis of an important collection of garments in the Costume Institute, by Bonnie Cashin (c.
-1908-2000), Anne Klein (1923-1974), Betsey Johnson (b.
-1942) and Norma Kamali (b.
-1945).
+It foregrounds the female designer-wearer relationship, and begins with the analysis of an important collection of garments in the Costume Institute.
 This is supplemented by the study of advertorial and editorial imagery concerning those brands, and women’s testimony.
-Through the cross-examination of making and reception, this project seeks to shed light on women’s experience of dress during a historical moment of heightened awareness of their political and social states, and a shift into postmodern modes of imagemaking.
+Through the cross-examination of making, representation and consumption, this project seeks to shed light on women’s experience of dress during a historical moment of heightened awareness of their political and social states, and a shift into postmodern modes of imagemaking.